i-am-deoye/Flowable/README.md

 # Usage

 You need to extend *AbstractFlowableActivity abstract class*, and also register all required fragment classes.
 While this is done, it is mandatory to specify an **id name** of parent layout in your activity layout.
-This

 ```
 public class MainActivity extends AbstractFlowableActivity {